Standards of Ethical Conduct

 - Shall not make malicious or intentionally false statements about a colleague.

-Reporting Misconduct by Instructional Personnel and Administrators All employees and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
+Reporting Misconduct by Instructional Personnel and Administrators All employees, educational support, instructional personnel and administrators have an obligation to report misconduct by instructional personnel and school administrators which affects the health, safety, or welfare of a student.
 Examples of misconduct include obscene language, drug and alcohol use, disparaging comments, prejudice or bigotry, sexual innuendo, cheating or testing violations, physical aggression, and accepting or offering favors.
 Reports of misconduct of employees should be made to the school principal.
 Reports of misconduct committed by administrators should be made to the President of the School Board.
 Legally sufficient allegations of misconduct by Florida certified educators will be reported to the Office of Professional Practices Services.
 Policies and procedures for reporting misconduct by instructional personnel or school administrators which affects the health, safety, or welfare of a student are posted in the CLA main office and on our Web site at https://clawarriors.com/ethicalconduct.

 Reporting Child Abuse, Abandonment or Neglect All employees and agents have an affirmative duty to report all actual or suspected cases of child abuse, abandonment, or neglect.
 Call 1-800-96-ABUSE or report online at: http://www.dcf.state.fl.us/abuse/report/.